Congratulations on your admission to Rutgers! Please accept your offer of admission by June 1, 2024.

 How to Request a Deferral

 A deferral is official only when you are notified that the Office of Undergraduate Admissions has granted your request.
 Your Rutgers application portal will be updated to show when the deferral request has been granted.
-If your deferral is denied, your fee will be refunded.
+Deferred students must comply with all conditions of their deferral.

 - First-year applicants requesting a deferral must submit a final official high school transcript certifying graduation and showing all courses and grades from grades 9 through 12 by July 1.
 Deferrals are conditioned on successful completion of all senior courses with no decline in grades.
 Any final grades below a C can result in the deferral being rescinded.